sensu/sensu-go-chef/CONTRIBUTING.md

 ### Pre Conditions

-1. Shown consistent and quality contributions to multiple repositories in the Sensu ecosystem.
+1. Shown consistent and quality contributions to this repository as well as active engagement in the Sensu ecosystem.
 1. MFA enabled on your Github account

 ### Process